daizutabi/ivory/docs/quickstart.md

 data.get(0)  # get data of index = 0.
 ```

-This returned value is a tuple of (index, input, target).
+The returned value is a tuple of (index, input, target).
 Ivory always keeps data index so that we can know where a sample comes from.

 ## Define a model

-We use a simple MLP model here.
+We use a simple MLP model.
+Note that the number of hidden layers and the size of each hidden layer are customizable.

 ```python hide
 import rectangle.torch